klalicki/dweb2/src/content/projects/project-01.md

 ---
-title: Our First Project
+title: Placeholder
 ---

-Here is a description of project 1. yay.
+This is where our first project will go.